 A well-designed and professionally-printed card inspires trust and sets a relationship off to a good start.
 So, don’t let down your good business card design with shoddy printing on poor card stock.
 Once your design is complete, be sure that you've got your card printed professionally on good card stock.
 This will not only make a good impression but will help with card durability.

-Finally, if you know your way around Adobe Photoshop and/or Illustrator, one of the best ways to make sure that you execute your business card design well is to make use of business card templates like these terrific templates found at Envato Elements.
+Finally, if you know your way around Adobe Photoshop and/or Illustrator, one of the best ways to make sure that you execute your business card design well is to make use of business card templates found on Envato Elements.

 - Business Cards10 Top Tips for Designing Your Own Business CardsGrace Fussell